 3. To 3D or not 3D … that is the question

-These days, most higher end TVs are 3D.
-But more budget conscious designs are also offering 3D, making it just another feature.
+These days, most higher-end TVs are 3D.
+But more budget-conscious designs are also offering 3D, making it just another feature.
 And many experts say that the best 2D TVs are 3D capable.
-However, there are some drawbacks with a 3DTV, chiefly being the lack of programming and having to buy glasses.
+However, there are some drawbacks to a 3DTV, chiefly the lack of programming and having to buy glasses.
 Active or Passive?
-Active more expensive.
-And it pretty much puts the kabosh on viewing parties unless everyone has the same pair of glasses.
+Active is more expensive.
+And it pretty much puts the kibosh on viewing parties unless everyone has the same pair of glasses.
 Another important consideration with 3D is that the best refresh rate for 3D is 120Hz minimum.
-This is because 3D splits the frames, one for the left eye, one for the right and as such, the resolution is halved for each frame.
+This is because 3D splits the frames, one for the left eye, one for the right, and as such, the resolution is halved for each frame.
 To that end, if you had a 60hz 3DTV, the refresh rate to each eye would only be 30hz which would be terrible.
 So manufacturers made the spec 120hz minimum to keep up with broadcast standards.
-On the other side of the coin, though, we’re starting to see 240hz TVs and frankly, that’s a waste of money since there really is no broadcast signal at 240hz and the TV ends up doing way too much interpolating and again, making hte images look like a soap opera.
-But some prefer it because the look is essentially flicker free.
+On the other side of the coin, though, we’re starting to see 240hz TVs, and frankly, that’s a waste of money since there really is no broadcast signal at 240hz, and the TV ends up doing way too much interpolating, and again, making the images look like a soap opera.
+But some prefer it because the look is essentially flicker-free.

 4. Wired or Wireless Connectivity?